-To drive a car in Antigua you will need a local drivers licence and you must carry it with you when driving.
+To drive a car in Antigua you will need a local driver’s license and you must carry it with you when driving.
 Obtaining a local driver’s license for your rental is easy, you just need your driving license from your home country and then to pay – US$20 (EC Dollars $60) – and your rental car company will fill in the details and deal with the paperwork for you.

 In Antigua, you drive on the LEFT.
 Roads are in various states of repair and potholes are frequent and deep.
 NEVER drive through a puddle after rainstorms, you never know how deep it is.
 If a car is driving towards you on the wrong side of the road it is likely trying to avoid potholes.
 There are very few sidewalks/pavements, so pedestrians are likely to be walking on the road.

 Tipping in Antigua – Barbuda